domin211/Niactyl/README.md

 # Niactyl

 Fullstack application with a Fastify backend and simple frontend.
+Requires Node.js 18 or newer.

 ## Getting Started